kmjayadeep/watermark-microservices/README.md

 ### Setup

 Copy service account credentials to key.json and keep it in `infrastructure` directory.

-Modify `variables.tf` as needed.
+Copy `cluster.auto.tfvars.example` into `cluster.auto.tfvars` and modify the variables as needed

 ### Run Terraform
+Run the following command, verify the output and type `yes` to exectute terraform plan

 ```
 terraform apply